 Shawn Akard, a former parent who’s now employed part-time by Fairfax County Public Schools as Hollin Meadows’ outdoor education coordinator, said the garden is also changing the way kids experience the natural world.

 “Giving them an opportunity to experience the natural world in an education setting – I mean, that doesn’t happen that often,” said Akard, a family therapist by trade.
 “It’s not just pretty.
 It has nothing to do with that; that’s a bonus.
 The sole purpose is for educational reasons.”

-Every year on Earth Day, April 20, they have a school-wide effort to puruse an eviromental project.
+Every year on to puruse an eviromental project.
 The garden program features a Native Virginia Wildlife Habitat Garden, which includes hundreds of plants meant to draw pollinating insects, as well as a pile of bowling ball-sized rocks to lure lizards and snakes.

 Tree trunks – brought to the school from the remains of a toppled century-old tree – serve as makeshift desks in a woodland classroom.
 In the school’s courtyard, collaboration between students and teacher and parents transformed an eyesore into a series of murals, a grouping of colorful picnic tables, and more plantings.

 On the backside of the school is a long row of planting beds for edible plants and herbs.
 Seedlings for items such as tomatoes, basil, eggplants, peppers, and squash start in a modest greenhouse and get moved into the garden.